jsagot/gituser/README.md

 ## Installation

-To install gituser on a Debian/Ubuntu based system, paste and run this your terminal :
+To install gituser on a Debian/Ubuntu based system, paste and run this in your terminal :

 ```
 wget -P ~/usr/local https://raw.githubusercontent.com/jsagot/gituser/master/gituser